In this Gardener's HQ guide, we'll explore cultivating Amsonia plants in your garden, indoor spaces, and other settings.

 Amsonia (Blue Dogbane) photograph by Dendroica Cerulea.

-It is best to sow Amsonia just below the soil surface, with a spacing of 50 to 75 cm in the middle of spring or the autumn.
+It is best to sow Amsonia just below the soil surface, with a spacing of 20 to 30 inches (50 to 75 cm) in the middle of spring, or the autumn.

 Blue star prefers partly shady conditions, but can be grown in full sunlight as long as it is kept moist.
 The soil should be cool and moist.
 Amsonia requires between four and six weeks to germinate.